 Comparing the group-sequential methods without futility stopping (top panels) to the approach from Reinagel (dark-orange line in the bottom panels), it is interesting that the approach by Reinagel often performs better in terms of EUII.
 However, one may argue that this comparison is unfair, because only Reinagel's ``constrained sample augmentation'' approach has an additional stop for futility.
 The bottom panels of Figure \ref{fig:figEUIIReinagel} and \ref{fig:figEUIIReinagel2} display the resulting EUIIs with futility stopping.
 The effect of the prior probability on EUII is now somewhat larger, in particular for Haybittle-Peto and O'Brien-Fleming.
-The EUIIs of the group-sequential methods with additional PP futility stopping increase, with the Pocock or the Haybittle-Peto method now performing best.
+The EUIIs of the group-sequential methods with additional futility stopping increase, with the Pocock or the Haybittle-Peto method now performing best.
 Pocock has fairly constant values of EUII and is always among the top two methods.
 Most other methods also have a fairly constant EUII with varying $n_{ \texttt{Max}}$, with the exception of Haybittle-Peto, which is increasing from $n_{ \texttt{Max}}=16$ to $n_{ \texttt{Max}}=32$.
 As a result, Haybittle-Peto is even better than Pocock if the assumed SMD is small or $n_{ \texttt{Max}}$ is large, but can be worse than all other methods if $n_{ \texttt{Max}}$ is small.
 This may be related to an increased coefficient of variation of the sample size for significant findings (Figure \ref{fig:CoV2}), caused by the non-monotone $p$-values thresholds for futility (Figure \ref{fig:PPpvals}).
 O'Brien-Fleming is better than Reinagel for a small effect size, but for a large effect size it is the other way round.
 This may be caused by a reduced coefficient of variation of the sample size for nonsignificant findings (Figure \ref{fig:CoV2}).
 Finally $N$-hacking plus predictive power is very similar to Reinagel's approach for smaller effect sizes, but outperforms Reinagel's approach for larger effect sizes.
 This may be related to larger $p$-value thresholds for futility (Figure \ref{fig:PPpvals}).

-In summary, the EUII allowed us to compare designs with different Type-I error rates, power, and expected sample sizes on a scale with direct practical value -- the evidentiary value of an additional experimental unit.
-The second-order approximation gives slightly larger values of EUII, but qualitatively very similar results.
+In summary, the EUII allowed us to compare designs with different Type-I error rates, power, and effective sample sizes on a scale with direct practical value -- the evidentiary value of an additional experimental unit. \soutr{The second-order approximation gives slightly larger values of EUII, but qualitatively very similar results.}